bloomingbridges/artiste/README.md

 ### AtelierJS

 _AtelierJS_ is essentially a framework that comes with an asset library (Souvenirs) and a scene manager (Curator) which allow you to write and switch/transition between self-contained Scenes.
-This should get you started in no time.
+Scenes are JS objects with their own animation loop, 'DisplayList' and state machine.
+If you come from a Flash development background, then this should get you started in no time.

 ### What is still missing (/from _AtelierJS_)?

 * The possility to address multiple canvasses on a single page
-* Scene blueprint spec and loading mechanism (for Scene-creation via a 3rd-party application)
+* Full Scene blueprint specification (so Scenes can be layed out via a 3rd party application)
 * A comprehensive example for preloading and playing back sounds
 * Presets for transitions between Scenes
 * Go full-screen button for browsers that support the Fullscreen API